 It is a recycled product, it has eco-credibility, and has a far less carbon footprint than a traditional cement-based product.

-The bay size with traditional sand cement, should be no more than 40 m2, when you’re working with an of aspect ratio of a 2:1.
-With the anhydrite screed, for a screed with under-floor heat in it, you are looking at a 300 m2.
-And without under-floor heating, you are looking at 1,000 m2.
+The bay size with traditional sand cement should be no more than 40 m2 when you’re working with an aspect ratio of 2:1.
+With the anhydrite screed, for a screed with underfloor heating in it, you are looking at 300 m2.
+And without underfloor heating, 1,000 m2.

 You can see the difference.
-Bear in mind the aspect ratios, and if there are any restraints there, as they will reduce the bay size.
+Bear in mind the aspect ratios, and if there are any restraints within the screed, as they will reduce the bay size.

 One of the things that you notice in sand cement, from time to time, if it’s laid on a membrane or onto insulation, is that it will sometimes curl.
 You get just a little bit of curling at the ends.
 I liken it to putting a slice of bread on the side, in the kitchen, and then coming back to it after a couple of days, and it’s all curled at the edges.
-Literally, that’s what it’s doing.
-The screed is drying quicker on one side, and it’s curling up at the edges.
+Literally, that’s what it is doing.
+The screed is drying quicker on one side, and it is curling up at the edges.

 Anhydrite screed does not curl.

 Do you need to have reinforcement with an anhydrite screed?
-Generally when we put reinforcement into a screed, it is not to make it stronger per say, but it is to reduce the potential for shrinkage cracking.
-So because the shrinkage is very minimal in this particular product, we do not need fibres adding.
+Generally, when we put reinforcement into a screed, it is not to make it stronger per say, but it is to reduce the potential for shrinkage cracking.
+So because the shrinkage is very minimal in this particular product, we do not need fibres added.

 How Far Can It Be Pumped?

 It can be pumped 200 metres.
 The screed is delivered in a truck mixer, and it is then discharged directly into the hopper of the screed pump.
 The pump is a worm-fed system, and a screw turns and pushes the screed through the pipe.
 The screed can be actually delivered 200 metres away from the point where the truck mixers come in.
 That gives you great flexibility.
-There is even opportunity to piggy-back with pumps, if greater length is required.
+There is even an opportunity to piggyback with pumps if a greater length is required.

 How quickly does it actually pump through?
 Typically a machine can discharge something like 20 cubic metres of screed per hour.
-Just to put that into some kind of context, 6 cubic metres at 50 mm depth will actual cover an area of 120 square metres.
-You can see that within an hour, you could actually lay something like 360 square metres of screed.
+Just to put that into some kind of context, 6 m3 at 50 mm depth will actually cover an area of 120 m2.
+You can see that you could actually lay something like 360 m2 of screed within an hour.

-One of the big benefits when laying underfloor heating with this system is that it is almost twice the thermal conductivity of a cement-based product, of a traditional sand and cement.
+One of the big benefits when laying underfloor heating with this system is that it is almost twice the thermal conductivity of traditional sand and cement.
 Over a period of time, just think of the cost savings of that screed that will heat and cool quicker.